Pregnant Health

 Pregnancy is not without its side effects.
 During pregnancy your body will undergo many hormonal changes.
 These hormone fluctuations can result in a variety of unpleasant symptoms including: nausea, fatigue, bloating and fluid retention and mood swings.

-Stress Relief During Pregnancy
+Stress and Pregnancy

 Sex During Pregnancy